What is the difference between the C&O Canal Association and the C&O Canal Trust?

+Membership is open to all.
 Association activities include hikes, bike and canoe trips, a level walkers program and special projects to support park activities.

 The C&O Canal Association sponsors a spring and fall hike, a continuing hike series on various Saturday and Sunday mornings throughout the year, bike trips on the towpath and canoe trips on the Potomac River.

 An active Level Walkers Program is made up of volunteers who, on a regular basis, walk assigned sections of the towpath to publicize the Canal and the Association, collect trash, if needed, and provide written reports to the NPS on the physical condition of the towpath.

 You can read more about the association with the links below:

 - Leadership directory that describes the functions of officers, directors, and committee chairs

 - List of past presidents

 - Our archives, which are maintained as part of the Special Collections of the Gellman Library at George Washington University

 Before it was a national park, the Chesapeake & Ohio Canal was one of a network of American canals dug during the late 18th and early 19th centuries to form water highways for commercial trade.
 These Canals were part of the great Industrial Revolution.